zyllian/pupdate/README.md

 ## usage

+you can install easily using `cargo install pupdate`.

 run `pupdate -h` for help with arguments. with no arguments, pupdate will update the local system and any remotes configured in the config file (default ~/.pupdate).

 ## config